etiennecollin/ift4055/report/main.typ

   resolution, driven by technological advancements, presents a formidable challenge for probabilistic data analysis.
-Traditional computational methods become impractical as some simulations, for example in cosmology, require an exorbitant 100 million CPU hours to evaluate a single likelihood or posterior.
+Traditional computational methods become impractical as some simulations, for example in cosmology, require an exorbitant 100 million CPU hours to evaluate and sample.
 Because of this, scientists turn to modeling accurate approximations of their problems.
-But this creates a "chicken or egg" dilemma: training models to approximate these computationally intensive oracles necessitates prior evaluations of the oracle to generate training samples.
+But this creates a "chicken or egg" dilemma: training models to approximate these computationally intensive oracles necessitates prior evaluations of the oracles to generate training samples.
 There is a need for efficient and intelligent sampling.

   Addressing this problem is hard; we propose an innovative approach utilizing a Gaussian Process (GP) as a surrogate model, which provides an uncertainty on approximations.
 To efficiently train the GP, we employ a Generative Flow Network (GFN) for acquiring training samples.
-The inputs to the GFN are pre-processed using a Set Transformer, enhancing the model's capacity to identify and leverage patterns within the data.
-By training the GFN on inexpensive-to-sample problems of the same class, it learns underlying patterns, structures and symmetries in the data, thereby optimizing the sampling process for the GP.
-This methodology significantly reduces the computational burden, enabling more feasible and efficient analysis of high-resolution and high-dimensional data across various scientific disciplines.
+The GFN, trained on inexpensive-to-sample problems and guided by a custom-designed reward function, learns underlying patterns, structures, and symmetries in the data, thereby balancing exploration and exploitation in high-dimensional spaces and optimizing the sampling process for the GP.
+This methodology allows the GFN to enhance the GP’s training by identifying the most informative samples, significantly reducing the computational burden.
+Consequently, our approach enables more feasible and efficient analysis of high-resolution and high-dimensional data across various scientific disciplines.

+  While the proposed approach requires a substantial initial computational investment, particularly due to the iterative training of both the GP and GFN, it offers long-term efficiency gains by reducing the need for exhaustive oracle evaluations in future applications.
+Furthermore, the approach demonstrates promising potential for generalization across new datasets, making it a versatile tool for scientific fields requiring high-dimensional and high-resolution data analysis.
+It represents a significant advancement in overcoming the limitations of traditional methods and paves the way for more efficient computational analyses in data-intensive research.
 ]

 #show: doc => article(
-  title: "Summer Research Internship", subtitle: "Report", abstract: abstract, authors: (
+  title: "Summer Research Internship", subtitle: "Generative Flow Networks for Probabilistic Surrogates: Addressing High-Dimensional Cost Challenges", abstract: abstract, authors: (
     (
       name: "Etienne Collin", id: 20237904, affiliations: ("Université de Montréal", "CIELA", "MILA",), email: "contact@etiennecollin.com", ),